Counsellor and Supervisor

 How I became a Counsellor

 A life crisis creates emotional upheaval, confusion and uncertainty.
 My own life crisis literally brought me to my knees.

 Desperate for help, I made the life-changing decision to see a counsellor and with her compassion, understanding, humour and wisdom, I slowly recovered.
 I experienced counselling as a safe space to talk about who I was: my identity, my experience, my beliefs, my values and my dreams.

 Counselling was a liberating and exciting experience and I wanted to give this same experience to others.
-Initially I fulfilled this desire as I mentored people within the church context, but I recognized that I lacked counselling skills.
+Initially I fulfilled this desire as I mentored people within the church context, but I recognised that I lacked counselling skills.

 My hunger to facilitate personal growth, and my passion to help others to change and grow towards their full potential has been the ongoing motivation to pursue my counselling career.

-My own rich life experience, as well as my extensive training and study in counselling and family therapy means that I can help you if you’re struggling with a couple or family relationship issues, or are going through transition.
+My own rich life experience, as well as my extensive training and study in counselling means that I can help you if you’re struggling.

 - Masters of Social Science in Family Therapy